 Many observers consider the availability of water as one of the most critical factors in food security for many regions of the world.
-In dry areas of North America, it seems likely that urban sprawl will collide head on with irrigated agriculture for ever scarcer freshwater resources.
-In some areas, meeting the rapidly growing demand for water by cities and industry will increasingly mean less water available for irrigation in agriculture - a critical input that could not be included in the analysis of material flows in agriculture within Chapter 4.
+In dry areas of North America, it seems likely that urban sprawl will compete with irrigated agriculture for increasingly scarce freshwater resources.
+In some areas, meeting the growing demand for water by cities and industry will mean less water availability for irrigation in agriculture-a critical input that could not be included in the analysis of material flows in agriculture within Chapter 4.

-In order to understand this play of forces, CEC decided to explore one of the more sophisticated models for illuminating these issues and how they may evolve over the 10 to 20 years.
+In order to understand this play of forces, the CEC decided to explore one of the more comprehensive global models for illuminating these issues and how they may evolve over the next 10 to 20 years.
 The model was then applied to three scenarios for how competition for water between urban and rural areas may evolve in the United States.